letterpad/letterpad/README.md

 -   Roles - Admin, Reviewer, Author, Reader
 -   Markdown and RichText editor
 -   Search Engine Optimised
--   Multi-language support (currently en, fr and pl)
+-   Multi-language support with react-i18next (currently en, fr and pl)

 To check letterpad in action, check out this [Demo Site](https://letterpad.app/demo).
 You can visit the [Admin Panel](https://letterpad.app/demo/admin/login) and login with